cloudfoundry-incubator/kubecf/doc/rfd/rfd/0008/README.md

 ## Stages

-The roadmap is arranged in columns, each representing a quarter year, and it indicates when are we intent to release a feature.
+The roadmap is arranged in columns, each representing a quarter year, and it indicates when we intent to release a feature.

 We also have two labels: *in design* or *exploring* which in conjunction with the timeframe column